KhronosGroup/Vulkan-Samples/samples/extensions/debug_utils/debug_utils_tutorial.md

 <a href="./images/renderdoc_pipeline_state_names.jpg"><img src="./images/renderdoc_pipeline_state_names.jpg" style="border:1px solid black"></a>

 This makes it very easy to see if the correct resources are used at that pipeline stage.
+(1) shows the pipeline and shader used at the vertex shader stage, and (2) lists the uniform buffer bound to set 0.

 The new functions to set names and tags for Vulkan objects are: